Meet Steffanie

 I also serve on the University of Washington Medicine Advisory Board, where I help shape strategies to improve access and integration across the UW healthcare system.
 Every step of the way, my focus remains on ensuring that our systems work for everyone, no matter their circumstances.

-I enjoy coaching youth basketball at Des Moines Parks & Recreation and baseball through the South Highline National Little League, running long miles throughout South King County (I have completed 55 half-marathons), and helping out at my children’s local public school.
+I enjoy coaching youth basketball at Des Moines Parks & Recreation and baseball through the South Highline National Little League, running long miles throughout South King County (I have completed 55 half-marathons), and helping out at my children’s public school.
 I am an active PTSA member, chaperoning field trips, lending a hand in the classrooms, and supporting our incredible teachers however I can.

 Joe’s parents were educators who gave over 80 years of their lives to public education in the Highline and Tukwila School Districts.